hkpeaks/peaks-consolidation/README.md

 ## Introduction
-Peaks Consolidation is a personal academic project that aims to provide an innovative framework of ETL expression to simplify processing billions of rows using streaming or in-memory model to accelerate dataframe.
-The project began on February 18th, 2023 in Hong Kong SAR and aims to achieve real-time processing of up to 10 million rows per second on a single computing device and also saving your investment in cloud computing.
+Peaks Consolidation is a personal academic project that attempts to offer a cutting-edge framework of ETL expression to make it simpler to process billions of rows utilizing streaming or in-memory model to speed up dataframe.
+The initiative, which started on February 18th, 2023 in Hong Kong SAR, intends to save your investment in cloud computing while achieving real-time processing of up to 10 million rows per second on a single computer system.

-Currently, Peaks Consolidation have been innovating and testing a set of algorithms and data structures to support profound acceleration of the dataframe with limited memory.
-One of the project’s expected outcomes is to solve the data explosion that came with data capture from IoT devices, ERP, internet and data lake.
-By using a proper script settings, it can support streaming and in-memory models.
+Peaks Consolidation is currently developing and testing a set of algorithms and data structures to provide significant memory-constrained dataframe acceleration.
+Solving the data explosion that resulted from data gathering from IoT devices, ERP, the internet, and data lakes is one of the project's intended goals.
+It supports auto switching between streaming and in-memory models.

 ## Ultra Speed for Query Billion Rows